ahxmeds/academic-posters/README.md

 # academic-posters
-Here, I maintain a collection of posters that I have presented in various conferences.
+Here, I maintain a collection of posters that I have presented at various conferences.